 A long list of examples include Kit Mikayi shrine rituals, Alasita rituals in Bolivia, Nawrouz in many regions in the Middle East and Central Asia, tugging rituals and games in East Asia, the Vimbuza healing dance ritual in Malawi, and others.
 UNESCO has a long list of such elements of intangible cultural heritage.

-At a general level, there are rituals that we can observe across cultures.
+At a general level, there are many types of rituals that we can observe across cultures.
 Courtship rituals or rite of passage, for example, exist almost everywhere, but with differing culture-specific gestures, activities, and symbolic meanings.

 Music is a universal language that connects people.
 Yet, music is a powerful expression and symbol of cultures and cultural identity.
 It reflects the historical, social, and political conditions of culture.